bipinKrishnan/ml-recipe-book/object_detection.md

 :align: center
 ```

-Let's create a column that contains the area of the bounding boxes, for that we need the height and width of the bounding boxes:
+We will combine all those bounding boxes together, but, before that let's create a column that contains the area of the bounding boxes, for that we need the height and width of the bounding boxes:

 ```python
 df['bbox_width'] = df['xmax']-df['xmin']